slang-i18n/slang/README.md

 ## Configuration

+This is **optional**.
+This library works without any configuration (in most cases).

-All settings can be set in the `build.yaml` file.
+For customization, you can create the `build.yaml` file.
 Place it in the root directory.

 ```yaml
 targets: